taxjarsam/taxjar-developers/source/integrations/guides/stripe.md

 If you would like to test [tax calculations](#sales-tax-calculations), you may test it by creating draft invoices in live mode, and then discarding those draft invoices.

+If you have additional questions or need help integrating your Acumatica and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.